 Our laboratory aims at understanding biodiversity by studying plant evolution.
 Our research involves field work, molecular biology, and uses analytic and modelling approaches.
 We use tools from phylogenetics, population genetics, quantitative genetics and bioinformatics to understand the evolutionary processes that were involved in shaping the diversity of plants.

-The main subjects studied in the laboratory are the evolution of reproductive systems, speciation, hybridization, plant genetics, and polyploidy.
+The main subjects studied in the laboratory are the evolution of reproductive systems, plant adaptation to their environment, speciation, hybridization, and plant genetics.

 We are happy to announce that we obtained a NSERC Strategic grant to study the adaptation of wheat to drought conditions.
 The project is lead by Etienne Yergeau from the Armand-Frappier Institute (INRS) and is done in collaboration with the compagny Kopert, Philippe Contant of the INRS and Marc St-Arnaud of the Montreal Botanical Garden.
 The project will investigate the potential of the wheat microbiote, and also epigenetics, to allow rapid adaptation of wheat to drought conditions.